Sphereon-Opensource/did-uni-client/README.md

 ### Configuration
 To use the library, URL's needs to be available for universal registrar endpoints and universal resolver endpoints.
 There are three options to configure the URL's.
 The library will first check if there is an environment variable, if this is not present it will look in the config file.
-It is also possible to overwrite the default URL's by using one of the url setters.
+It is also possible to overwrite the default URL's by using one of the URL setters.

 ##### Environment variable
 ###### Registrar
-REGISTRAR_URL_CREATE - Defines the URL for a universal registrar create endpoint (e.g https://uniregistrar.io/1.0/create)
+REGISTRAR_URL_CREATE - Defines the URL for a create endpoint (e.g https://uniregistrar.io/1.0/create).
-REGISTRAR_URL_UPDATE - Defines the URL for a universal registrar update endpoint (https://uniregistrar.io/1.0/update)
+REGISTRAR_URL_UPDATE - Defines the URL for a update endpoint (https://uniregistrar.io/1.0/update).
-REGISTRAR_URL_DEACTIVATE - Defines the URL for a universal registrar deactivate endpoint (https://uniregistrar.io/1.0/deactivate)
+REGISTRAR_URL_DEACTIVATE - Defines the URL for a deactivate endpoint (https://uniregistrar.io/1.0/deactivate).

 ###### Resolver
-RESOLVER_URL_RESOLVE - Defines the URL for a universal resolve resolve endpoint (https://dev.uniresolver.io/1.0/identifiers)
+RESOLVER_URL_RESOLVE - Defines the URL for a resolve endpoint (https://dev.uniresolver.io/1.0/identifiers).

 ##### Config file
 A config file is available here 'src/config.ts'.